janschill/dyeislifedk/content/_index.en.md

 {{< section-text
   title="Welcome to dyeislife.dk"
   body=`
     Butterfly and Butter Dye.
 This is your number one place for Dye content in Denmark.
 We organize and host tournaments, have a web shop coming soon, and have all the rules you need to know to play the game of Dye.
-Check out the signup page for more information to this year’s Dye tournament.
+Check out the tournament page for more information to this year’s Dye tournament.
   `
-  link="tournament/2021/signup/"
+  link="tournament/2021/"
-  linkText="go to tournament signup"
+  linkText="go to tournament"
 >}}

 {{< section-two-image imageUrlA="/images/2020/tournament/dyeislifedk-tietgenkollegiet-tournament-2020-neva_lost.jpg" imageAltA="NevaLost running to catch a dice." imageUrlB="/images/2020/tournament/dyeislifedk-tietgenkollegiet-tournament-2020-long_arms.jpg" imageAltB="Team Long Arms with beautiful tossing form." >}}